Letter 25 : That stubborn pain, the pain of hope!

-Onnik is the man in his seventies who lives on 5 Khachatryan st., the other end of our street.
+Onnik is the man in his seventies who lives at 5 Khachatryan, the other end of our street.
 He welcomed us so kindly when we first moved in that I thought I would ask him for advice on where to acquire the goods and services we needed locally.
-I called several times the number he had given us; no one answered.
+I called several times the number he had given us; noone answered.
 Then I saw him on the street and asked if I had taken-down his number wrong.
 He said no, you have the correct number, it is just that they have cut my phone line (for non-payment - 900 drams).
-So I asked him if perhaps his wife would be willing to wash our laundry, since city water rarely reached our house at the time (because of our altitude).
+So I asked him if perhaps his wife would be willing to help us with our laundry, since city water rarely reached our house at the time (because of our altitude).
 He checked with her and we started taking our laundry there and his phone line started working.

 Onnik is an agricultural economist who had a relatively important position in Soviet times.
 His family came from Karagloukh, a village on the

 Silk Road, up in the mountains just before you reach the Selim caravanserail which was built in the 13th century by the Orbelyan princes.
 “Kara Gloukh” means “Stone Head”, not because these villagers are stubborn, I am told, but because of a big rock in the form of a head marking the entrance to the village.
 If they were all like Onnik, they should have called the village “Voske Sirt”, for Onnik has a heart of gold.

 He used to visit me regularly when he knew I was alone and recited Parouyr Sevak poetry for me.
 He explained to me the nuances and the different versions of the same poems published in Soviet times, some by the underground press.